AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/github.md

   </tr>
   <tr>
    <td role="rowheader">Maximum number of returned pull requests</td>
-   <td>Set the maximum number of results that Workfront Fusion will work with during one cycle. </td>
+   <td>Set the maximum number of results that [!DNL Workfront Fusion] will work with during one cycle. </td>
   </tr>
   <tr>
    <td role="rowheader">State</td>
-   <td>Select whether you want to watch only open pull requests, only closed ones, or all pull requests. </td>
+   <td>Select whether you want to watch [!UICONTROL only open pull] requests, [!UICONTROL only closed ones], or all pull requests. </td>
   </tr>
   <tr>
    <td role="rowheader">Watch</td>